MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-knowledge-base.md

 ---
 # Knowledge bots

-## Introduction

 A knowledge bot can be designed to provide information about virtually any topic.
-For example, one knowledge bot might answer questions about events such as "What bot events are there at this conference?", "When is the next Reggae show?", or "Who is Tame Impala?"
+For example, one knowledge bot might answer questions about events such as, "What bot events are there at this conference?", "When is the next Reggae show?", or "Who is Tame Impala?"
 Another might answer IT-related questions such as "How do I update my operating system?" or "Where do I go to reset my password?"
 Yet another might answer questions about contacts such as "Who is John Doe?" or "What is Jane Doe's email address?"

-Regardless of the use case for which a knowledge bot is designed, its basic objective is always the same: find and return the information that the user has requested, by leveraging a body of data (relational data in a SQL database, JSON data in a non-relational store, PDFs in a document store, etc.).
+Regardless of the use case for which a knowledge bot is designed, its basic objective is always the same: find and return the information that the user has requested by leveraging a body of data, such as relational data in a SQL database, JSON data in a non-relational store, or PDFs in a document store.
-In this article, we'll explore some commonly-implemented knowledge bot capabilities and discuss related technologies.
+This article explores some common knowledge bot capabilities and their related technologies.

 ##<a id="search"></a> Search